CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 ================================================

 Running on other resources in addition to CHTC has one huge benefit: size!
-The UW Grid and OS Pool include thousands of computers, addition to what\'s already available in CHTC.
+The UW Grid and Open Science Pool (OS Pool) include thousands of computers, addition to what\'s already available in CHTC, including specialized hardware resources like GPUs.
 Most CHTC users who run on CHTC, the UW Grid, and the OS Pool can get more than 100,000 computer hours (more than 11 years of computing!) in a single day.
 Read on to learn more about these resources.

 <a name="uw"></a>